paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Change in output folders for 6.0.0.25

+The files in `/bin` are being phased out.
+You can get the executables from `/dist` and the file names will not have the version number attached.

 ## Default soundfont change for 6.0.0.beta.21

 In this beta the default soundfont was changed to https://paulrosen.github.io/midi-js-soundfonts/abcjs/ Hopefully you will find that sounds better.
 If you set the soundfont directly then you won't notice any change.
 If you prefer the old soundfont, use the `soundFontUrl: "https://paulrosen.github.io/midi-js-soundfonts/FluidR3_GM/"` option when calling the synth functions.